Angel-CyberTech/Angel-CyberTech/cyber_labs/Virtual Machine & Active Directory Home Lab/README.md

 - NAT: Enabled through Routing and Remote Access on the external interface
 - DHCP: Configured with an IPv4 scope to automatically assign IP addresses to clients
 - Default Gateway and DNS Server: Pointed to the DC's static IP address

+### 6. Temporary PowerShell Execution Policy Change

+To safely run the trusted bulk-user provisioning script in this isolated lab, the PowerShell execution policy was temporarily set to `Unrestricted`.
+This allows the script to execute while keeping the change limited to the lab environment and not recommended for production systems.

+### 7. DNS, DHCP, and RRAS Validation

+- Confirmed the DC is the authoritative DNS server for `MyDomain.com` and forwards unresolved queries to an external DNS resolver.
+- Verified the DHCP scope includes the correct default gateway, DNS server address, and lease duration for lab clients.
+- Checked RRAS interface bindings to ensure the internal adapter is used for client traffic and the external interface is used for NAT outbound routing.
+- Ensured the DHCP lease list and the ADUC computer container both show `CLIENT1` as an active client object.

+### 8. Client Integration Notes

+- Client DNS must point to the DC to resolve domain services and complete the domain join.
+- Domain join can fail if the client system time differs from the domain controller by more than 5 minutes, so time sync is important.
+- After joining the domain, a reboot is required before domain credentials become available.